Next Event after the Messiah's Coming

 - In verse 25, the sixty-nine weeks until the Messiah's coming are represented as the sum of seven and sixty-two.
 Why?
 Many commentators agree that the first component represents how long it took the city to be rebuilt "even in troublous times"; that is, in the times of Nehemiah, for when the wall of Jerusalem was repaired under his direction, the workers were constantly in fear of attack by hostile neighbors who hated to see the city recover its former strength and prosperity (Neh.
 4) (4).
 Yet the Book of Nehemiah never states or suggests that work on the wall and the city continued for seven weeks of years, or forty-nine years.
 Rather, the book says that the wall was finished in fifty-two days (Neh.
 6:15).
 This measurement rounded off to the nearest whole week equals seven ordinary weeks.
 It appears, then, that the "seven weeks" of verse 25 has a double meaning.
 The expression refers to weeks of years when these seven are viewed as part of the sixty-nine.
 But the expression refers to ordinary weeks when these seven are viewed as the time required to rebuild the city.
 The double meaning in "seven weeks" prods us to look for double meaning in "sixty-two weeks" also.
 We know already that "sixty-two weeks" represents weeks of years when these sixty-two are viewed as part of the sixty-nine.
 Now we discover that it is legitimate to treat them as ordinary weeks when they give the time between Christ's coming and His being cut off.

-- The sixty-two weeks are the basis of a second prophecy of great importance—the prophecy of when Christ would be cut off.
+- The sixty-two weeks are the basis of a second prophecy of great importance—the prophecy marking the time when the religious leaders would start the process of removing Jesus from the scene.

 - The seven weeks signal a double meaning in the weeks.
 They show that for the second prophecy, the weeks should be understood as weeks of days.